-Food bank use has more than doubled in the last six years, according to The Trussell Trust, with more than 1.9 million people in the UK applying for emergency food aid through the organisation’s network of food banks in the year up to March 31 2020.
+Food bank use has more than doubled in the last six years, according to The Trussell Trust, with more than 2.5 million emergency food parcels distributed across the UK in the last year.

 So, when I heard a few years back that the UK Money Bloggers group had decided that their annual “giving back” campaign would be a reverse advent calendar – I knew I wanted to get involved.

-This is our fourth year doing a Reverse Advent Calendar in our house, and it already feels like an annual family tradition.
+This is our fifth year doing a Reverse Advent Calendar in our house, and it already feels like an annual family tradition.

 If you want to get involved, it’s easy – even in these uncertain times.

 Donations don’t have to be huge – can just mean buying a few extra items in your food shop or clearing out your cupboards for products that you are unlikely to use.

 WHAT IS A REVERSE ADVENT CALENDAR?